jaames/iro.js/www/src/docs/introduction.md

 <div id="color-picker-container"></div>
 ```

-Now all we need to do is create a new instance of iro.ColorPicker, and tell it to use the container element we just made by providing it with a matching [CSS selector](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Selectors):
+Now all we need to do is create a new instance of iro.ColorPicker, and tell it to use the container element we just made by providing a matching [CSS selector](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Selectors):
 ```js
 var demoColorPicker = new iro.ColorPicker("#color-picker-container");
 ```
-_Note: You can provide a DOM object instead of a CSS selector if you prefer_
+_Note: You can provide a DOM object instead of a CSS selector if you prefer!_

 Of course you probably want to customise some things, just provide a list of options when creating a new color picker: